seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 reefextent
 ?
 Choose unique datasource name (a-z, A-Z, 0-9, -, _), defaults to filename
 reefextent
 ?
-Should multi-part geometries be split into multiple single-part geometries? (can increase sketch overlap calc performance by reducing number of polygons to fetch)
+Should multi-part geometries be split into single-part geometries?
 Yes
 ?
 Select feature properties that you want to group metrics by [Press enter to skip]